 What also became clear is that when people with herpes have small ulcers that erupt, the next thing that happens is that white blood cells (infection fighting cells) are drawn to those surface skin areas to fight the virus.

 Those same white blood cells actually have receptors for HIV.

 That explains the higher

 And they also concluded that the group treated with acyclovir still harbored the herpes virus actively, even when ulcers were not visibly present -

 to take hold in patients treated with the anti-viral medication.

-To bottom line it - a pill that's taken twice a day may not be strong enough to ward off the powerful HIV virus; different and more powerful medications may hold the key to treating herpes AND preventing the increased risk to HIV.
+To bottom line it - a pill that's taken twice a day** may not** be strong enough to ward off the powerful HIV virus; different and more powerful medications may hold the key to treating herpes AND preventing the increased risk to HIV.